 4 credits.
-Prerequisite: Chy 121.
+Prerequisite: Chy 111 or Chy 121.
 The second semester of a two semester lecture and laboratory course in general chemistry.
 Topics include intermolecular forces, solutions, chemical kinetics, chemical equilibria, acids and bases, ionic equilibria of slightly soluble salts and acids and bases, and an introduction to thermodynamics.
 Three lecture hours and three laboratory hours per week.
 Lab fee.